habca/icarus-tool/README.md

 Which recipe would you like to use?
 0
 ```

-## Developers
+## Development

-A unit testing framework `unittest` and a static code analysis tool `mypy` proved to be very useful in the developing process.
-The source code formatter `black` makes visual styling decisions a trifling matter.
+`Node.js` provides build tools for working with TypeScript.
+A unit testing framework is `mocha` and

+compiles TypeScript for transpiles Front-end client is is TypeScript which is buil build with to Front-end is written with TypeScript and unit testing

 ### Visual Studio Code